juliomateoslangerak/omero-metrics/docs/dev_docs/technical_doc.md

 ---
-title: omero-metrics Technical doc
+title: OMERO-metrics Technical doc

 ---

-omero-metrics is an omero web app.
+OMERO-metrics is an omero web app.
 It was initially generated using the cookiecutter https://github.com/ome/cookiecutter-omero-webapp

 For visualization, we are using the help of dash and django-plotly-dash.
 We are using also microscope-metrics and microscopemetrics-schema developed previously by Julio.